 In the body of the work, Stach portrays Kafka as a shy, sickly, indecisive young man haunted by his need to write.
-Stach discusses Kafka’s difficulty managing his day-to-day life and his writing.
+Stach discusses Kafka’s difficulty in managing his day-to-day life and his writing.
 Kafka’s diaries and Stach’s analysis reveal a young man with enormous literary talent, and a compulsive need to be perfect.
 The writer’s habit of revising his work obsessively nearly prevents him from publishing.
 Kafka’s insecurities and personal struggles were the focal points of his life.

 Kafka is the paradigm of the subject who struggles with the same questions throughout his life and rarely tackled something new.
 Conflict with the father, Judaism, illness, struggles with sexuality and marriage, the professional life, the creative process, literary aesthetics: no lengthy analysis is required for the focal point of this life, which seems so static that one has to wonder whether any development at all took place (9).

 The issues Kafka suffered from became the basis of the Kafkaesque writing style.